Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Twisted multipliers

 \section{\bf Twisted multipliers}

 Along this paper, a twisted Fourier multiplier will be any linear map sending a matrix-valued function $f$ to its Schur product $M \bullet f$ with a matrix $M$ of Fourier multipliers.
-Unless specified otherwise, we will work with matrices defined over a continuous parameter $(g,h)$ in $\Sigma \times \Sigma$.
+Unless specified otherwise, we will work with matrices defined over a continuous parameter $(g,h)$ in $\Sigma \times \Sigma$, and the function will be at least assumed to be bounded and measurable.
 More precisely, if $f = ( f_{gh} ) : \R^{d} \to S_2(L_2(\Sigma))$ we consider the map which sends $f$ to This determines the action of $\widetilde{T}_M$ on $L_p(\RR)$ for $p < \infty$.
 Typically, $M_{gh}$ will be a continuous deformation |independent of $h$, so that $(g,\xi) \mapsto M_g(\xi)$ is a bounded measurable function| of a bounded symbol $M -2pt : \R^{d} \to \C$.
-In that case, we may also define the twist action on $\RR$ by $(\widetilde{T}_M f) \zeta = \widetilde{V}_M(f \zeta)$ for the $L_2(\Sigma)$-valued map Let $m = \dot{m} \circ \beta$ for some cocycle $\beta: \G \to \R^d$ associated to the volume-preserving action $\alpha$.
-Using distortion of amenability when $\mathrm{supp} \, m \subset \Omega$, we have related the $L_p$-cb-boundedness of the Fourier multiplier in $L_p(\V)$ associated to $m$ with the $L_p$-cb-boundedness of the $\Sigma \times \Sigma$ twisted multiplier We shall work with relatively compact $\Sigma$'s in what follows.
+In that case, we may also define the twist action on $\RR$ by $(\widetilde{T}_M f) \zeta = \widetilde{V}_M(f \zeta)$ for the map on $L_2(\Sigma\times \R^d)$ Let $m = \dot{m} \circ \beta$ for some cocycle $\beta: \G \to \R^d$ associated to the volume-preserving action $\alpha$.
+In Corollary~\ref{Cor-FullTransf} when $\mathrm{supp} \, m \subset \Omega$, we have related the $L_p$-cb-boundedness of the Fourier multiplier in $L_p(\V)$ associated to $m$ with the $L_p$-cb-boundedness of the $\Sigma \times \Sigma$ twisted multiplier We shall work with relatively compact $\Sigma$'s in what follows.
 Euclidean harmonic analysis appears to be insufficient to establish $L_p$-bounds for this operator |even for small $\Sigma$ and smooth $\alpha$| and noncommutative harmonic analysis tools become necessary.
-A key result in \cite{JMP2} establishes that H\"ormander-Mikhlin multipliers are Littlewood-Paley averages of families of Riesz transforms associated to a fractional laplacian.
-The lack of finite-dimensional orthogonal cocycles for $\SL$ forces us to express our twisted multiplier in terms of \lq\lq twisted Riesz transforms\rq\rq${}$ for fractional laplacians.
+A key result in \cite{JMP2} establishes that H\"ormander-Mikhlin multipliers are Littlewood-Paley averages of families of Riesz transforms associated to a fractional Laplacian.
+The lack of finite-dimensional orthogonal cocycles for $\SL$ forces us to express our twisted multipliers in terms of \lq\lq twisted Riesz transforms\rq\rq${}$ for fractional Laplacians.
 We start with some partial estimates based on these methods.